-The majority of instructional computer labs within the Grainger College of Engineering are managed and maintained by Engineering IT User Services: Instructional.
+The majority of instructional computer labs within the Grainger College of Engineering are managed and maintained by Instructional Services at Engineering IT.

 Lab management includes the management and provisioning of hardware, software and printing services.
 This currently includes more than 1,450 workstations in 109 locations.

 Within this area, there are two basic types of labs: the traditional Engineering Workstations (EWS) labs that are open for general use/class instruction; and departmental instructional labs, where use is limited to (a) particular class(es).

 The following are the primary features of departmental labs:

 - Consistent user experience (storage, printing, software) across multiple lab locations.